October Health – 2025 Report

 Impact on the people of United Kingdom

-Effects of High Addiction Stress on Health and Personal Lives
+Effects of High Addiction-Related Stress on Health and Personal Lives

-- **Mental Health Disorders**: Increased anxiety, depression, and mood swings are common, as addiction-related stress can exacerbate these conditions.
+- Mental Health Decline: Increased anxiety, depression, and irritability are common.

 Impact on the United Kingdom Economy